-Automating schedulability analysis of onboard software on the Solar Orbiter

-The Solar Orbiter is a joint project by the European Space Agency (ESA) and the National Aeronautics and Space Administration (NASA) to study the behaviour of the Sun.
-Due to be launched in 2017, the Solar Orbiter comprises of the Energetic Particle Detector (EPD) suite of five telescopes, designed to measure the energy created by solar particles.
+Automating schedulability analysis of onboard software on the Solar Orbiter Case study: RVS The Solar Orbiter is a joint project by the European Space Agency[®] (ESA) and the National Aeronautics and Space Administration[®] (NASA) to study the behaviour of the Sun.
+Due to be launched in 2017, the Solar Orbiter's payload of telemetry equipment includes the Energetic Particle Detector (EPD) suite of five telescopes, designed to measure the energy created by solar particles.